 If we want to accomplish long-term behavioural change in our lives then it’s important to understand how we can affect real change.
 What needs to happen for behavioural change to be sustainable?
-And, what happens when a change that’s needed is unsuccessful, or don't occur.
+And, what happens when a change that’s needed is unsuccessful, or doesn't occur.

 Some of the things covered in this article: